CCDC40 (gene)

 CCDC40 is the gene in humans that encodes the protein named coiled-coil domain containing 40.

 Function

 This gene encodes a protein that is necessary for motile cilia function.
 It functions in correct left-right axis formation by regulating the assembly of the inner dynein arm and the dynein regulatory complexes, which control ciliary beat.
-Mutations in this gene cause ciliary dyskinesia type 15, a disorder due to defects in cilia motility.
+Mutations in this gene cause primary ciliary dyskinesia type 15, a disorder due to defects in cilia motility.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Aug 2011].